 Goal 5: Transformational Leadership and Governance (18.7%)

 During the transformation from comprehensive to research University, Jimma University requires transformative leadership and management to establish/ maintain efficient and effective management systems and processes.
-Jimma University College of Agriculture And Veterinary Medicine leadership will create a synergy of energy with the stakeholders, allowing the agreement and commitment of its people to realize its vision.
+Jimma University College of Agriculture and Veterinary Medicine leadership will create a synergy of energy with the stakeholders, allowing the agreement and commitment of its people to realize its vision.
 It is also vital to develop outstanding institutional governance, leadership, and management systems that create a conducive institutional environment for practical training, research, and services.
 This would enable the University to provide a caring and responsive service that meets internal and external needs pragmatically and flexibly.
 This will further allow Jimma University College of Agriculture and Veterinary Medicine to realize its goals by effectively facilitating academic, research, community services, and internationalization endeavors.
 These all require the University leadership to be transformative and change-oriented.
 In line with this goal, the following objectives, strategies, and KPIs are devised to achieve the intended outcome.

 Objective 14: Enhancing Policy Shift in Governance